cechandler/dissertation-paper/dissertation/diss-outline.md

 - Introduction, Variation 1, Variation 2 with four Sections
 - Each Section decreases in duration over Part A
-- Introduce six elements
+- Introduce subsets
-- Track element variation over Part A
+- Track associative subset variation over Part A
 - Variation in: harmonic technique, collection, and orchestration

 ### Part B